 Cebu is a highly urbanized city in the Philippines’ Visayas region.
 Often, it is the gateway to the province’s world-famous gems – diving in Malapascua, sardine run in Moalboal, canyoneering in Alegria, and swimming with whale sharks (butanding) in Oslob.

-But if you have at least an extra day, it wouldn’t be a bad idea to spend it here.
-The city played a huge part in Philippine history and you can learn all about it with a visit to Magellan’s Cross and Fort San Pedro.
+But if you have at least an extra day, it wouldn’t be a bad idea to spend it here in Cebu City, which played a huge role in Philippine history.
+You can learn all about it with a visit to Magellan’s Cross and Fort San Pedro.

 A thrill-seeker?
 Check out the Sky Experience Adventure at Crown Regency Hotel.
 This features a zipline, skywalk, and the famous edge coaster – all located about 450ft above the ground!

 And whether you’re just passing through or staying the night, make sure to try out Cebu’s iconic lechon (roasted pig), arguably the best in the country!

 The most convenient way to travel the 75 km distance from Bohol to Cebu is by ferry.
 This ferry journey takes 2 hours and fares start from 460 PHP ($8).
 You can also take a 5-hour indirect flight with fares from 3,600 PHP ($62).

 We recommend taking the ferry to get from Bohol to Cebu.
 There are over 15 departures daily from Tagbilaran Port and Tubigon Pier in Bohol.
 Ticket prices start from 460 PHP ($8) and travel time is 2-4 hours, depending on which ferry you take.